staking-foundation/docs/docs/01-introduction.md

 While other solutions have features like Liquid Staking or DVT as tools, Diva is the first protocol that fully integrates them, offering Stakers and Operators the best security and economic model.

 ## Diva Rewrites the Rules

-**Validator Design**
+### Validator Design

-- Make nodes fully disposable
+- 🌳 Resilient: nodes are fully disposable
-- Ability to recover full network liveliness by resharing keys
+- ❤️‍🔥 Self-healing: Ability to recover full network liveliness by resharing keys
-- Reduce missed attestations by 500x
+- 💠 Redundancy: Up to 500x better uptime thanks to DVT fallbacks

 **Incentives and Penalties**
-- Socialized smooth rewards
+- 📈 Socialized smooth rewards
-- Quick ejection of bad actors
+- ⛔️ Quick ejection of bad actors

 **Trust-minimized Architecture**
-- "Can't be evil" cryptoeconomic system
+- 🔐 "Can't be evil" cryptoeconomic system
-- Economic guarantees
+- 🛡️ Economic guarantees